be2bill/merchant-api-guidelines/README.md

 5. [Contact] (#contact)

 ## Code
-The implementation shall remain as close as possible that the PHP one for the public method API.
+The implementation should remain as close as possible that the PHP one for the public method API.
 See: [PHP Merchant API] (http://github.com/be2bill/php-merchant-api)
   This point will ensure an easily documentation process for the Be2bill team.
+  This is not a mandatory point but to keep a good coherency between all implementations, it would be just great to have some similar looking cross languages API.

-Some programming languages will sometime have restrictions (hard typage, non object paradigm ...).
+Some programming languages will sometime have restrictions (hard types, non object paradigm ...).
 These restrictions should be managed case by case.
 You should contact the [technical team] (#contact) to debate on the best compromises.

 The implemented code shall remain as clean and readable as possible.
 Please try to respect your programming language's